 Although cat litter trays are an unglamorous side of cat parenting, these items are more than just a bathroom for cats as they also act as sacred spots and private retirement places for kitties.
-For this reason, each cat requires its litter box-meaning that you need multiple trays if you own multiple cats.
+For this reason, the short answer might be a rough no. Each cat requires its litter box-meaning that you need multiple trays if you own multiple cats.

 While kitties have no problem sharing people and items, they are adamant about sharing their litter trays.
 But why do cats hate sharing litter trays?
 Keep reading and find out why it’s not a good idea to have your cats share litter boxes.